Are you interested in becoming a chartered forensic psychologist? If so, you will need a Forensic Psychology Masters.

 Focused on prisons

 Crucially, in the attendance weeks, you will be based in a forensic setting for two days each week.
-Bucks New University has strong links with a number of different institutions (based on category and population) such as HMP Bullingdon, HMP Wormwood Scrubs, HMP Woodhill, HMP Grendon and HMYOI Aylesbury.
+Buckinghamshire New University has strong links with a number of different institutions (based on category and population) such as HMP Bullingdon, HMP Wormwood Scrubs, HMP Woodhill, HMP Grendon and HMYOI Aylesbury.
 In the course, you will hear from qualified forensic psychologists, prison officers and senior managers, as well as interacting directly with prisoners.

 This level of industry insight and contact will be invaluable in securing work and developing your confidence as a practitioner.